-St Bartholomew Parish Church: Newly restored 'Owen Jones' Chancel.
+St Bartholomew Parish Church: Newly restored 'Owen Jones' Wall paintings throughout Chancel, Nave and Baptistry:

-We offer the following worship services and we are always pleased to welcome visitors and new-comers.
+At St. Bartholomew’s we offer the following worship services and we are always pleased to welcome visitors and new-comers.
+To find out more please read below.

 1st Sunday 9.30 a.m.
 Holy Communion

 2nd Sunday 9.30 a.m.
-Breakfast Church or Holy Communion- held in the Village hall
+Breakfast Church held in the Village hall or Holy Communion in church (See “Pews News” entry on website)

 3rd Sunday 9.30 a.m.
 Morning worship